andreas0x41/coding-tutorial-obsidian/content/Python/1 General/7 Operator.md

 ```

 ## Multiple Value Assignment
 Python allows you to assignment multiple values at once using the syntax `var1, var2, var3 = val1, val2, val3`.
-You can also use this with [[5 Datatypes#Iterable|iterable]] values like this `var1, var2, var3 = (val1, val2, val3)`.
+You can also use this with [[5 Datatype#Iterable|iterable]] values like this `var1, var2, var3 = (val1, val2, val3)`.
 If there are more values than variables, you have to tell python which variable should take a list of multiple values by marking it with an asterisk`*` like this `var1, *others = (val1, val2, val3, val4)`.

 ```python
 a, b, c = 1, True, "test"      # multiple value assignment